annabel-goldman/cs333-Assignment-3/README.md

 2. Install Anaconda or MiniConda: https://www.anaconda.com/download
     https://www.anaconda.com/docs/getting-started/miniconda/install.
 3. Install Microsoft's Jupyter extension.
-4. Open a terminal at the root of the cloned repository and run `conda env create -f environment.yml`.
-5. Once the conda environment has been created, run `conda activate datacleaning`.
-6. Obtain a csv file of our data set available at
+4. Obtain a csv file of our data set available at
     https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents/data.
-7. Put the CSV file into the root of our repository and rename it "data.csv".
+5. Put the CSV file into the root of our repository and rename it "data.csv".
-8. Run all of the code in [data-cleaning.ipynb](./data-cleaning.ipynb).
+6. Open a terminal at the root of the cloned repository and run `conda env create -f environment.yml`.
+If VSCode prompts you for a Python environment, click "Python Environments" followed by "datacleaning (Python 3.11.13)".
+7. Once the conda environment has been created, run `conda activate datacleaning`.
+10. Run all of the code in [data-cleaning.ipynb](./data-cleaning.ipynb).
+This process will take about 1.5 minutes to run, with the first cell taking over a minute to run and the other cells being nearly instantaneous.
+You can run a cell by hovering over it and clicking the triangle "play button" that appears on the upper left hand side of the cell.
 You should now have a new CSV file called "clean-data.csv" that will serve as the data source for our data visualization.
-9. Run `python -m http.server` in the root of this project.
+11. Run `python -m http.server` in the root of this project.
-10. Go to `localhost:8000`.
+12. Go to `localhost:8000`.

 ## References Used